P-NOC: adversarial training of CAM generating networks for robust weakly supervised semantic segmentation priors: Leveraging Saliency Maps in Pixel Affinity Inference

-Originally, affinity maps are devised by applying the $\delta_{bg}$ and $\delta_{fg}$ thresholds over priors to determine core regions (likely depicting \textit{bg} or \textit{fg} regions, respectively).
-Regions whose saliency both maps cannot agree upon are marked as ``unknown'', and ignored during training of the affinity function.
-We propose a slight modification to this procedure to incorporates the saliency maps obtained from C²AM-H, in which these are employed to determine the confident \textit{bg} regions, instead of the conventional $\delta_{bg}$ thresholding over priors.
+Affinity maps are originally devised by employing two thresholds ($\delta_{bg}$ and $\delta_{fg}$) over the prior maps to determine core regions (depicting probable \textit{bg} or \textit{fg} regions).
+CRF~\cite{krahenbuhl2011efficient} is used to refine both maps, and the pixels whose labels both maps cannot agree upon are marked as \textit{uncertain} and ignored during training~\cite{ahn2018learning}.
+Affinity maps are exemplified in the third column of \cref{fig:aff-rs269-comparison-c}.

-We remark that this simple modification results in a significant improvement of the precision of \textit{background} regions, reducing the number of dead (\textit{unknown}) pixels in most of them.
-Hence, not only more pixel pairs can be extracted to learn the pixel-wise affinity function~\cite{ahn2018learning} used in the refinement process, but harder case pairs can be extracted, closer to the semantic boundaries of the salient objects.
-These properties can be inspected in the examples illustrated in the last column of \cref{fig:aff-rs269-comparison-c}.
+We propose a slight modification to this procedure to incorporates the saliency maps obtained from C²AM-H: we assign (i) the background label to pixels whose saliency value are lower than a small threshold $\delta_\text{bg}$; (ii) a class label for pixels with a strong CAM signal (higher than a large threshold $\delta_\text{fg}$); and (iii) the \textit{uncertain} label for pixels with strong saliency value and weak CAM signal.

+Affinity maps devised from both segmentation priors and saliency proposals are less prone to the problem of lack of \textit{prediction completeness} and are more aware of semantic contours, resulting in (a) less false negative pixels (\textit{fg} regions labels as \textit{bg}), (b) fewer uncertain regions, and (c) higher faithfulness to semantic boundaries.
+We further remark that this strategy yields more affinity pairs when training the pixel-wise affinity function~\cite{ahn2018learning}, as well as more useful, ``harder'' examples that are closer to the semantic boundaries of the objects.
+This property is best illustrated in the examples shown in the last column of~\cref{fig:aff-rs269-comparison-c}.